murphysaumat/IMDBsentientanalysisRNN/Readme.md

 # Sentiment Analysis with RNN

-Partial Requirement for MEM 531

-USTP CdO

 This code provides an example of sentiment analysis using a Recurrent Neural Network (RNN) on the IMDb dataset.
 The goal is to predict whether a movie review is positive or negative based on its text.
+This is a Partial Requirement for MEM 531, USTP CdO.

 ## Prerequisites